How to become an importer exporter- How To Export

 Visit your potential new market.
 Showcase your products at trade fairs and build new contacts.
 One way that Australian Exporters are reaching out to their potential customers is by visiting trade fairs around the world.
 If your target market is in China, then start saving up by attending some trade shows.
 Do some market research on the ground.

 Internationally agreed rules setting out delivery terms for goods traded across different borders.
 Buyer and seller agree details on the terms of sale to prevent misunderstandings or disputes.
 Incoterms set out responsibility for the cost of transporting goods, insurance, taxes or duties, pick up points, destinations, and responsibility for the goods at each stage. these are very important also when you liaise with your shipping agent.
 When in doubt contact your shipping agent who can help you negotiate with your supplier to get the best deal in terms of purchasing and shipping.
+Door to Door shipments are a safe bet.
+Other incoterms you can read up on is Fob, CIF, Exworks and door to door.

 4. Get your documents right!